 Q: As a former advisor at Downing street, what would your advice be to Boris Johnson during this time with regards to his communication to the public?

 “At the moment, what's really important is that the government is factually accurate and straightforward, and also picks a lane and sticks to it.
 I think one of the things people have struggled with, is that the government has been quite hyperbolic in its approach.
-They’ve often said, ‘we're world-beating, we’re world class’, and as a result of that, pride comes before fall, they sort of trip up and realise there's all sorts of problems and systems that aren't working.
+They’ve often said, ‘we're world-beating, we’re world class’, and as a result of that, pride comes before fall, they sort of trip up and realise there are all sorts of problems and systems that aren't working.

 “I also think what people really want is just a straightforward recounting of the facts.
 There is a role for creating hope and making sure that people have the right morale, but I think there's been a bit too much of the latter and not enough of the former.”

 Q: You've had an extensive career at the BBC and at Number 10, which was more challenging?

 “Number 10, definitely!
 The way I describe it to people is it's a bit like being plucked from the riverbank and being thrown into the white-water rapids.
 I mean, nothing can prepare you for a world that is just completely all-encompassing and immersive.